Okanagan-Marine-Robotics/ESP32_Bridge/README.md

     }
     ```
 - Channel 5: BMI088 IMU Meta

   - This channel is responsible for the BMI088 IMU metadata, including temperature and current time.
 The data is published in JSON format with the following structure:
     ```json
     {
       "t": 25.0, // Temperature in Celsius
       "c": 1234567890123 // Current timestamp in picoseconds }
     ```

+- Channel 6: Analog Inputs

+  - This channel is used for reading analog inputs from the sensor boards.
+The data is published in JSON format with the following structure:
+    ```json
+    {
+      "a": 46, // Address of the sensor board
+      "i": 1, // Index of the input used to identify the input of the board can vary depending on the board "v": 1023 // Analog value for the input (0-4095) }
+    ```

+- Channel 7: Digital Inputs
+  - This channel is used for reading digital inputs from the sensor boards.
+The data is published in JSON format with the following structure:
+    ```json
+    {
+      "a": 46, // Address of the sensor board
+      "i": 1, // Index of the input used to identify the input of the board can vary depending on the board "v": 1 // Digital value for the input (0 or 1)
+    }
+    ```